tesaguri/activitypub-type-confusion-poc/misskey/README.md

 The PoC involves two Misskey instances and an HTTP server:

+- `observer.poc.example`: A (open-registration) Misskey instance to receive the fake objects
-- `victim.poc.example`: A (open-registration) Misskey instance to which a supposed threat actor is going to upload fake Activity Streams documents:
+- `victim.poc.example`: A (open-registration) Misskey instance where a supposed threat actor is going to upload fake Activity Streams documents:
-  - `@attacker`: An account registered by the threat actor
-  - `@takeoverVictim`: A target account of the takeover attack
-  - `@impersonationVictim`: A target account of the impersonation attack
-- `observer.poc.example`: A (open-registration) Misskey instance to fetch the fake objects
-  - `@attacker`: An account registered by the threat actor
 - `attacker.poc.example`: A server controlled by the threat actor to host intermediary Activity Streams documents (this is a simple static HTML server)

 The Docker Compose project `docker-compose.yml` sets up these servers for you.
 Change the working directory to this directory and run the following to start the servers: